Fuzzy Name Matching Software: Solving the People Data Challenge

 Layer 4: Multi-Field Contextual Scoring

-Name matching rarely operates in isolation.
-The confidence of a name match goes up when it's combined with other field matches: date of birth, address, phone number, email.
-A name match score of 0.78 (below the typical auto-merge threshold) combined with an exact DOB match and a high address matching score may produce an overall match confidence of 0.94, well above the auto-merge threshold.
-Enterprise tools combine per-field scores into an overall match probability using probabilistic weighting (Fellegi-Sunter) or ML-based classification.
+Name matching rarely operates in isolation, because the confidence of a name match rises when combined with date of birth, address, phone, or email.
+A name score of 0.78, below a typical auto-merge threshold, combined with an exact DOB match and a high address matching score, can lift overall confidence to 0.94.
+Enterprise tools combine per-field scores into one probability using probabilistic weighting (Fellegi-Sunter) or machine learning classification.

 Where Does Fuzzy Name Matching Have the Highest Enterprise Impact?